Will I Lost Microsoft Office If I Reformat Hard Drive?

 Now you want to reformat hard drive or perform a factory reset because there is something wrong with your computer.
 You are forced to take such action in order to bring computer back to normal.
 However, no matter the reformatting or factory reset, you will definitely lose all the data & applications including the Microsoft Office.

 Instead of backing up the whole hard drive before reformatting, you just concern the Microsoft Office app because you have paid for it.
 You will never want to buy a new license to activate the program.
-Well, don’t be too worry, this guide will tell you how to backup Microsoft Office before reformatting.
+Well, don’t be too worry, this guide will tell you how to backup Microsoft Office data before reformatting.
 Here we go.

 About Microsoft Office activation